phluxor/docs/en/features/ref.md

 ## Create Manually

-`Phluxor\ActorSystem\Ref` can be created manually.
+`Phluxor\ActorSystem\Ref` can also be created manually.

-It is meant to act as an actor identifier,
+Since it is intended to function as an identifier for the actor,
-so there is no harm in manually creating and using it as long as the name is appropriate.
+there is no problem with creating and using it manually as long as the name is appropriate.

-Ref is created with a `Phluxor\ActorSystem\ProtoBuf\Pid` object.
+The `Ref` is created internally using a `Phluxor\ActorSystem\ProtoBuf\Pid` object.

+There are a few rules to follow when creating it manually,
-make sure to set the `address` to `ActorSystem::LOCAL_ADDRESS`.
+but for actors that are configured locally, set the `address` to `ActorSystem::LOCAL_ADDRESS`.

-because the address is used to determine whether the actor is local or remote.
+This address is used to determine whether the actor is local or remote.
-if the address is not `ActorSystem::LOCAL_ADDRESS`, the actor is considered remote.
+If the address is not `ActorSystem::LOCAL_ADDRESS`, the actor will be considered remote internally.

 ```php
 use Phluxor\ActorSystem;